 Common Tools for RACI

-Like any software tool, software for capturing, analysing and sharing RACI information should make our lives easier.
-The purpose of RACI is to clarify roles and responsibilities for everyone, so a software tool should help this.
-However, we often hear that the whole exercise has led to less clarity, rather than more, and ultimately frustration!
+Like any tool, software for capturing, analysing and sharing RACI information should make our lives easier.
+Of course the purpose of RACI is to actually clarify roles and responsibilities for everyone.
+The truth is that often the activity makes things even more confusing and leads to frustration.

 The idea is that for any given role you simply follow the row (or column!) for that role and it shows the varying levels of responsibility for each activity.
-Alternatively you may select an activity and look at the matrix to see who is involved.
+Or you can select an activity and look at the matrix to see who is involved.
 Spreadsheets can be used for this type of grid and therefore RACI matrices are often produced in Excel or Google Sheets.
 Some project management software products also have a RACI matrix capability as well.
 Drawing softwares such as MS Visio can also include templates for making a matrix although they can be harder to manage and update when things inevitably change.

 The main problems with common RACI tools

-While creating a RACI matrix in something like Excel seems straightforward, it actually has a number of problems which lead people to search for a RACI alternative.
-We often hear stories where people put a lot of work into creating a matrix and then no one ever looks at it again?
+While creating a RACI matrix in something like Excel seems straightforward, actually it has a number of problems which means people search for a RACI alternative.
+How often have you spent days creating a matrix to find that no one ever looks at it again?
 Or worked hard to craft a detailed spreadsheet only to be told that it’s still too confusing to understand everyone’s roles and responsibilities?

-However often we create the process as a separate document, and therefore reference it separately.
-Or it may be that the people don’t understand the process, which leads to ambiguous activities in the matrix are going to be pretty unclear in that case.
-Even worse if there are too many detailed activities it will lead to an enormous matrix which is too big to read.
+However often we create the process as a separate document and it’s referenced separately.
+Or the team hasn’t understood the process.
+It makes sense that activities in the matrix are going to be pretty unclear in that case.
+Even worse if there are lots of detailed activities it will lead to an enormous matrix which is impossible to read.

-While you map a process, Skore automatically creates role descriptions showing the activities of each role as well as the responsibility level.
-If you’re using a RACI alternative, Skore supports common models, such as RATSI and RAPID, and allows you to create your own custom model.
+So while you map a process in a workshop, Skore automatically creates role descriptions.
+These show the activities of each role as well as the responsibility level.
+If you’re using a RACI alternative, Skore supports models such as RATSI and RAPID or allows you to create your own custom model.

-Even better, Skore effortlessly creates a simple RACI matrix is generated using the Reports tab.
-Plus, if you prefer, it can be exported to a spreadsheet when required.
+Even better, Skore effortlessly creates a simple RACI matrix using the Reports tab.
+Plus, if you prefer, it can be exported to a spreadsheet when needed.

-One of the main benefits is that you store a visualisation of the process alongside the RACI information, rather than having two separate documents.
-Furthermore, Skore links the information so updating the process means you are also updating the RACI information and vice versa.
+This means one of the main benefits is that you store a visualisation of the process alongside the RACI information, rather than having two separate documents.
+Plus, Skore links the information so updating the process means you are also updating the RACI information and vice versa.

-Many companies use tools such as RACI for organisation design.
-This is where you are designing completely new processes, or running a complete transformation of existing processes.
+Many companies also use tools such as RACI for organisation design.
+Either if they are are designing completely new processes, or transforming existing processes.
 In this case RACI helps to design new roles in the organisation.
-Skore includes powerful analytics to help you determine whether you have the right balance of responsibilities across the team.
+The Skore platform’s powerful analytics help you determine whether you have the right balance of responsibilities across the team.

 It can even help you model scenarios to understand how many people you need to run the process, based on their responsibilities.

-While RACI is a powerful tool for helping teams to clarify roles and responsibilities it comes with a number of challenges.
-This often results in people looking for a RACI alternative.
-We recommend that you first evaluate the specific challenges you face and identify what is the true issue.
-For example, if its because you are suffering confusion and vagueness around the acronym then look to use an alternative such as RATSI.
+RACI is a powerful tool for helping teams to clarify roles and responsibilities but it comes with a number of challenges.
+This results in people looking for a RACI alternative.
+To find the right solution first evaluate the specific challenges you face and try to identify what the true issue is.
+For example, if it’s because you are suffering confusion and vagueness around the RACI acronym then look to use an alternative such as RATSI.

-However, if you are struggling with an overly complex matrix or a lack of understanding then maybe you need to re-evaluate the tools you are using in the first place.
-It could be that Skore is the solution given that it combines the power of process mapping with RACI and analytics.
+If you are struggling with an overly complex matrix or a lack of understanding from yourself or your organisation, then re-evaluate the tools you are using in the first place.
+It could be that Skore is the solution given that it combines the power of simple process mapping with RACI and analytics.
 If you’d like to find out more about how we can help you then get in touch with the team below.